Manuel Komnenos (son of Andronikos I): Under Manuel I Komnenos

 Some modern scholars also identify Manuel with the namesake who was entrusted in c.
 1165 with a diplomatic mission to the Russian princes Rostislav I of Kiev and Mstislav Isyaslavich of Volhynia, as part of Emperor Manuel I's preparations for war against Stephen III of Hungary.
 According to the contemporary historian John Kinnamos, the mission was a success, as the Russian princes were flattered by the high rank of the imperial envoy: both rulers agreed to maintain friendly relations with Byzantium.
 Mstislav of Volhynia even promised to send troops, while Rostislav of Kiev also agreed to accept the appointment of the Byzantine bishop John IV as Metropolitan of Kiev and all Rus'.
 It also appears that the embassy managed to turn the neighbouring ruler of Galicia, Yaroslav Osmomysl, who was tied to Stephen III by marriage, towards friendship with Byzantium, and adopting a neutral stance in the oncoming Byzantine–Hungarian conflict.

 In 1166, Manuel's mother died, and he had her buried in the Monastery of Angourion.
 In the next year, he was a member of the high-ranking mission that accompanied his niece Maria Komnene to the Kingdom of Jerusalem for her wedding to King Amalric at Tyre on 29 August 1167.
 His life during the remainder of Manuel I's reign is obscure.
 According to a Georgian chronicler, when Andronikos sojourned in the Georgian royal court at Tiflis c.
 1170, he was "accompanied by his wife, of dazzling beauty, by his sons, and those of his sister".
 This would most likely indicate the presence of Andronikos' mistress Theodora Komnene and their two children, but the plural "sons" leaves open the possibility that Manuel followed his father in his wanderings during his exile.
-Modern historians are doubtful about the accuracy of this account due to the ambiguity of its wording.} In 1180, shortly before his death, Emperor Manuel I was reconciled with Andronikos: after swearing an oath of loyalty to the Emperor and his offspring, Andronikos was pardoned and allowed to serve as governor at Oinaion in the Pontus.
+Modern historians are doubtful about the accuracy of this account due to the ambiguity of its wording.} In 1180, shortly before his death, Emperor Manuel I was reconciled with Andronikos: after swearing an oath of loyalty to the Emperor and his offspring, Andronikos was pardoned and allowed to serve as governor at Oinaion in the Pontus region, in northern Asia Minor.
 As a guarantee of his good behaviour, however, Manuel and his legitimate half-siblings, John and Maria, remained in Constantinople.